 Before installing a plugin, you can check for known vulnerabilities using the WP Scan vulnerability database.

-If the plugin appears in the database, be sure to check if the developer has released a patch recently.
+If the plugin appears in the A database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More, be sure to check if the developer has released a patch recently.

 Maintain Your Plugins